Gurtam's partner CarCops will provide the Estonian Government with GPS tracking for all the electric cars sold in the next seven years.

 The Estonian government issues €5,000 grants to companies or individuals who buy electric vehicles from AMTEL (Estonian Vehicle Dealers and Services Association) certified dealers.
 To get the grant, electric car owners need to install GPS trackers and to cover at least 80,000 kilometers in four years, mostly in Estonia.

 The main goal of the initiative is to cut down CO2 emissions by reducing fossil fuel consumption.
-That is why vehicles that qualify for the grant must cover 16,000 kilometers on average every year.
+That is why vehicles that qualify for the grant must cover 16,000 kilometers on average every year in Estonia.

 CarCops won the tender to provide the government with a GPS tracking solution for electric cars to be sold in the next seven years.